 - 5. Demonstrate leadership and effective teamwork

-- 7. Communicate clearly and imaginatively in written and/or oral form
+- 7. Communicate clearly and imaginatively in written and/or verbal form

 - 8. Generously engage with methods and people who represent opinions and viewpoints different from your own